LunarG/CrashDiagnosticLayer/README.md

 The Crash Diagnostic Layer (CDL)  is a Vulkan layer to help track down and identify the cause of GPU hangs and crashes.
 It works by instrumenting command buffers with completion tags.
 When an error is detected a log file containing incomplete command buffers is written.
 Often the last complete or incomplete commands are responsible for the crash.

-This product started development as part of Google's Stadia project, as the [Graphics Flight Recorder](https://github.com/googlestadia/gfr), but was never officially supported until taken over by LunarG.

 ## Building

 See the associated [BUILD.md](./BUILD.md) file for details on how to build the Crash Diagnostic Layer for various platforms.